tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-16-gaussian-process-in-pymc4.md

 ### Implementation

-The implementation of Gaussian Process model is divided in three parts:
+The implementation of Gaussian Process model is divided into three parts:

 1. Creating a mean function.
 2. Creating a covariance function.